spinnaker/spinnaker/docs/commands.md

 hal config storage s3 edit [parameters]
 ```
 #### Parameters
- * `--access-key-id, --access-key`: Your AWS Access Key ID.
-If not provided, Halyard will try to find AWS as described at http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default
+ * `--access-key-id`: Your AWS Access Key ID.
+If not provided, Halyard/Spinnaker will try to find AWS credentials as described at http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default
- * `--assume-role, --role`: If set, Halyard will configure a credentials provider that use AWS Security Token Service to assume the specified role.
+ * `--assume-role`: If set, Halyard will configure a credentials provider that uses AWS Security Token Service to assume the specified role.

 Example: "user/spinnaker" or "role/spinnakerManaged"
  * `--bucket`: The name of a storage bucket that your specified account has access to.
 If not specified, a random name will be chosen.
 If you specify a globally unique bucket name that doesn't exist yet, Halyard will create that bucket for you.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--region`: This is only required if the bucket you specify doesn't exist yet.
 In that case, the bucket will be created in that region.
 See http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region.
  * `--root-folder`: The root folder in the chosen bucket to place all of Spinnaker's persistent data in.
- * `--secret-key`: (*Sensitive data* - user will be prompted on standard input) Your AWS Secret Key.
+ * `--secret-access-key`: (*Sensitive data* - user will be prompted on standard input) Your AWS Secret Key.

 ---
 ## hal config version